fbpixelLower Left Abdominal Pain in Women: Causes & How to Treat | Thomson Medical

 • Endometriosis:

-• Endometriosis is when tissue resembling the uterine lining grows in other parts of the abdomen or pelvis, such as the intestines, fallopian tubes, and ovaries.
-This results in inflammation and fibrosis, leading to intense pain and discomfort.
+• Endometriosis is when tissue similar to your womb lining grows outside the uterus – on the ovaries, fallopian tubes, or pelvic wall.
+This results in inflammation, one-sided pain and fibrosis, leading to intense pain and discomfort.

 • Ovarian cysts: